Local data in Angular Grid component

 if (args.requestType == "save" || args.requestType == "delete") {

-//send a message from a connected client to all clients.
+// Send message from connected client to all clients

 this.connection.invoke('SendMessage', "refreshPages")